saurpandey2003/websocket/README.md

+# Challenge

+Following is the information on the working websocket service.
+This service is reading data from a stream and publishing it to its clients by managing channels and massaging the data.
+Also you can subscribe different channels on this websocket and get the access of ticker data on that.
+You can find more information on this by visiting [here](https://docs.delta.exchange/#public-channels-2).
+Following are the challanges that needs to be solved.

+1. There are multiple bugs in the repository which needs to be found and fixed.
+2. Building correct telemetry around the messages so that we can debug how messages are flowing.
+3. Deploy the service to publicly accessible location.

 # Websocket Service

 The Websocket Service is a microservice that provides real-time data streaming capabilities for the Cryptovate platform.
 It connects to external data sources like Delta Exchange via websockets and provides a public-facing websocket API for clients to consume real-time data.